SkyeWong/boss/README.md

 > ⚠️ This repo is currently public **only** to let other coders collaborate, people suggest new features, friends view my code.
 The visibility is subject to change when BOSS is in production. ***Please, do not plagiarise and pass BOSS off as your own idea.***

-> ⚠️ BOSS is at its infancy, **none of the commands are 100% guaranteed to work**.
-However, if you do find a bug, ***please do not hesitate and report it at our [server](https://discord.gg/pWBntSX3bh)***.
+> ⚠️ BOSS is at its infancy, **none of the commands are guaranteed to work 100%**.
+However, if you do find a bug, ***please do not hesitate to report it on our [server](https://discord.gg/pWBntSX3bh)***.
 The help will be appreciated.

 BOSS is a slash-based currency Discord bot designed for a post-apocalyptic world after World War III.
 In this new world, resources are scarce and a variety of items have become valuable currency, including scrap metal, ammunition, and other essential resources.
-BOSS provides a unique currency system that allows users to earn, spend, and trade these valuable items to purchase goods and services.
+BOSS provides a unique currency system that allows users to earn, spend, and trade these valuable items, which they can use to purchase goods and services.

 ## Features